Best Cities in Europe For Solo Female Travelers

 If you stay in the old town of Tallinn, you can explore most of the city on foot (and don’t miss out on the pretty cathedral, which was my favorite landmark) and experience the city’s own unique charm.

-Tallinn´s public transportation was good, but I actually did not need it that much (taxis are also still affordable, but of course, not the best option if you don’t want to further increase your carbon footprint).
+Tallinn´s public transportation was good, but I actually did not need it that much (taxis are also still affordable, but of course, not the best option if you don’t want to increase your carbon footprint further).
 After two days in the city, you can also do a day trip to Helsinki.

 Here is my 2-day itinerary for Tallinn.